Malla dynasty (Nepal): Early Malla period

+King Yaksha Malla’s copperplate inscription, Newar language, 1446 CE.

-After the death of Jayasthiti Malla, his sons divided the kingdom and ruled collegially, until Ayasthiti Malla, the last surviving son, ruled on his own from 1408 to 1428.
+After the death of Jayasthiti Malla, his sons divided the kingdom and ruled collegially, until Jayajyotir Malla, the last surviving son, ruled on his own from 1408 to 1428.
 His son, Yaksha Malla (reigned ca. 1428–82), represented the high point of the Mallas as rulers of a united Nepal.
 Under his rule, a military raid was launched against the plains to the south, a very rare event in Nepalese history.
 Yaksha Malla built the Mul Chok in 1455, which remains the oldest palace section in Bhadgaon.
 The struggles among the landed aristocracy and leading town families (Pradhans), especially acute in Patan, were controlled during his reign.
 Outlying areas such as Banepa and Pharping were semi-independent but acknowledged the leadership of the king.
 Newari appeared more often as the language of choice in official documents.
 The royal family began to accept Manesvari (also known as Taleju), a manifestation of Shiva's consort, as their deity.

-After the death of Jayasthiti Malla's grandson Yaksha Malla in 1482, the Kathmandu Valley was divided up among his sons into three kingdoms of Bhaktapur (Khowpa), Kathmandu (Yein) and Lalitpur(Yela:).
+After the death of Jayasthiti Malla's grandson Yaksha Malla in 1482, the Kathmandu Valley was divided up among his sons into three kingdoms of Bhaktapur (Khwopa), Kantipur (Yen) and Lalitpur (Yala).
 The rest of what we today call Nepal consisted of a fragmented patchwork of almost 50 independent states, stretching from Palpa and Jumla in the west to the semi-independent states of Banepa and Pharping, most of them minting their own coins and maintaining standing armies.
 The most notable Malla kings of this later era were: Pratap Malla of Kantipur, Siddhi Narasimha Malla of Lalitpur, and Bhupatindra Malla of Bhaktapur.